simonjulianl/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">:exclamation: **Note:**

-* The patient and doctor must both be present in the GoMedic App as a valid entry or the referral will not be generated.
+* The patient and doctor must both be present in the GoMedic App as a valid entry, else, the referral will not be generated.
-* The title of the pdf will also be the title given by the user in the input parameter.
+* The name of the pdf file will be the title given by the user in the input parameter.

 </div>